hansonkd/rhubarb/README.md

 ### Virtual Columns

-These Strawberry Types are different from standard Python objects. methods decorated with `virtual_column` and `field` are not executed in Python.
+Rhubarb tables are different from standard Python objects. methods decorated with `virtual_column` and `field` are not executed in Python.
 These methods are pushed down and transformed into SQL to be executed on the Postgres Server.

 ```python
 from rhubarb import  BaseModel, ModelSelector, column, table, virtual_column